DelphiPackageManager/DPM/docs/package-signing.md

 * **No reliance on `System.JSON` for manifest generation.** Early `System.JSON` is immature and non-deterministic; manifest bytes come from the purpose-built emitter described in *Manifest Design*.
 The verification-side parser must in turn be hardened against hostile input (see *Verification Workflow*).
-* **Conservative generics.** The XE2 generics compiler is prone to internal errors on advanced constructs; the crypto layer keeps to simple, flat generic use.
+We will use JSONDataObjects or VSoft.YAML for this - TBD.
 * **Flat Win32 API imports.** Cryptographic functionality is reached through direct `crypt32.dll` / `bcrypt.dll` imports rather than version-specific RTL wrappers, keeping the code stable across the whole compiler range.